Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Introduction

 The main advantages of {\sl loosely coupled partitioned schemes} are modularity, simple implementation, and low computational costs.
 However, in \cite{causin2005added} it was proved that for certain combinations of physical and geometric parameters (which are realistic in blood flow) ``classical'' Dirichlet-Neumann loosely coupled schemes are unconditionally unstable.
 In the same paper, the authors showed that this instability is due to the ``added-mass effect''.
 Namely, it was shown that a portion of the fluid load to the structure in the coupled FSI problems can be written as an additional inertia term in the structure equation coming from the fluid mass (added mass).
 In numerical schemes in which this term appears {\sl explicitly}, which is the case in the classical Dirichlet-Neumann loosely coupled partitioned schemes, the added mass term acts as a source of instabilities when the structure is too "light" to counter-balance the kinetic energy of the "heavy" fluid load.

 To get around these difficulties, several different loosely coupled algorithms have been proposed.
 The method proposed in~\cite{badia} uses a simple membrane model for the structure which can be easily embedded into the fluid problem where it appears as a generalized Robin boundary condition.
 In this way the original problem reduces to a sequence of fluid problems with a generalized Robin boundary condition which can be solved using only the fluid solver.
 A similar approach was proposed in~\cite{nobile} where the fluid and structure were split in the classical way, but the fluid and structure sub-problems were linked via novel transmission (coupling) conditions that improve the convergence rate.
-Namely, a linear combination of the dynamic and kinematic interface conditions was used to artificially redistribute the fluid stress on the interface, thereby avoiding the difficulty associated with the added mass effect.

-A different approach to stabilization of loosely coupled (explicit) schemes was proposed in~\cite{burman2009stabilization}.
-There, a stabilization based on {Nitsche's method}~\cite{hansbo2005nitsche} was used with a time penalty term giving an $L^2$-control on the fluid force variations at the interface.
+A different approach to stabilization of loosely coupled (explicit) schemes was proposed in~\cite{burman2009stabilization} based on the {Nitsche's method}~\cite{hansbo2005nitsche}.
 We further mention the scheme proposed in~\cite{badia2009robin} where a Robin-Robin type preconditioner was combined with Krylov iterations for a solution of an interface system.

 For completeness, we also mention several semi-implicit FSI schemes.
 The schemes proposed in~\cite{fernandez2006projection,astorino2009added,astorino2009robin} separate the computation of fluid velocity from the coupled pressure-structure velocity system, thereby reducing the computational costs.
 Similar schemes, derived from algebraic splitting, were proposed in~\cite{badia2008splitting,quaini2007semi}.
 We also mention~\cite{murea2009fast} where an optimization problem is solved at each time-step to achieve continuity of stresses and continuity of velocity at the interface.